nealcrook/nascom/sdcard/host_programs/README.md

 # Host programs for nascom_sdcard

-These are programs in z80 assembler intended to run on the NASCOM and associated with the nascom_sdcard board.
+These are programs associated with the nascom_sdcard hardware.
+Most of them are z80 assembler programs intended to run on the NASCOM.

-## Common code

-* sd_sub1.asm - common subroutines used by several other programs.
-Accessed by "including" this file.

-## Development programs

-* sd_loop.asm - test program that uses the loopback command to send values and check that they are received back correctly.
-* sd_rd1.asm - test program for reading a file from SDcard into RAM
-* sd_wr1.asm - test program for writing RAM to SDcard

-These are designed to be small so that they can be typed in by hand.
-They all use the same set of subroutines and the subroutines are at the start of the program so that, having typed in one program, that part does not need to be retyped in order to run one of the other two programs.

-The read and write test programs use a hard-coded filename (NAS000.BIN) but the name can be patched in memory if required.

 ## ROMs

 * sd_util.asm - Set of utilities for read/write to SDcard.
-Slightly more polite than the "development programs" versions.
 Can be executed from RAM or ROM.
 Padded to 2Kbytes.
 * polydos_rom.asm - version of the PolyDos boot ROM that accesses the SDcard.
 Can be executed from RAM or ROM.
 2Kbytes.
 * polydos_util_rom.asm - version of the PolyDos boot ROM that accesses the SDcard, combined with a cut-down version of the utils (so that they still fit in 2K).
 Can be executed from RAM or ROM.
 2Kbytes.
+There are pre-built binaries and listings for this code, at origins of $B800 and $D800.

-The (rom-based) utilities executed through a jump-table at the end of the ROM.
+The (ROM-based) utilities executed through a jump-table at the end of the ROM.
 The execution addresses shown below assume a ROM assembled at address $D800

 * E DFF4 -- CSUM
 * E DFF7 -- RDFILE